oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Get the password for the `obaas-admin` user.
 The `obaas-admin` user is the equivalent of the admin or root user in the Oracle Backend for Spring Boot and Microservices backend.

+  Execute the following command to get the password:

     ```shell
     $ <copy>kubectl get secret -n azn-server  oractl-passwords -o jsonpath='{.data.admin}' | base64 -d</copy>
     ```